 The Corporation grants share options to certain employees, which are equity settled.
 Each tranche in an award is considered a separate award with its own vesting period and grant date fair value.
 Fair value of each tranche is measured at the date of grant using the Black-Scholes option pricing model.
 Compensation expense is recognized as an employee expense over the tranche's vesting period based on the number of awards expected to vest, by increasing contributed surplus.
-The number of awards expected to vest is reviewed at least annually, with any impact recognized immediately.
+The number of awards expected to vest is reviewed at each Statement of Financial Position date, with any impact recognized immediately.